ADA Tax Deductions

 Our sign schedules list every single sign needed for a particular project.
 Sometimes, for a large project, we may have a separate schedule not just for each building, and for the exterior site, but for each floor in multi-floored buildings.

-Another important function of an ADA sign schedule is to ask questions of the client.
-For instance, you may need to know the color of each restroom door, because, in California, the door requires a geometric shape sign that has to contrast, dark on light or light on dark, with the door.
+Sign types are important, so create a column heading for that, and you may need a column for tactile information, and a separate one for visual information.
+Many signs have both.
+You may want another column for pictograms or symbols. mr important function of an ADA sign schedule is to ask questions of the client.
+For instance, you may need to know the color of each restroom door, because, in alifornia, the door requires a geometric shape sign that has to contrast, dark on light or light on dark, with the door.
 You can't assume that all restroom doors are the same color.
 You may need to know if a specific restroom in an older facility is ADA compliant.
 What if the building plans call out "custodian" for some rooms and "janitor" for others?
 That's ususally because two different draftspeople worked on different floors or buildings.
 The client needs to decide on standard terms to use throughout the facilitiy.